integer-class/final-project-group-4/documents/project-charter.md

 - Project Customers: State Polytechnic of Malang
 - Project Users: State Polytechnic of Malang staff, faculty, and students

-Please note that this project is just a final project for the 3rd semester, so the project sponsor is just a fictional entity.
+Please note that this project is just a final project for the 3rd semester, so things like project sponsor, project customer, etc, are just fictional entities.

 ## Project Deliverables